 Downtown Durango and the North Main District are home to dozens of entrepreneurial and innovative shops, restaurants, galleries, and entertainment options.
 Take a stroll down Historic Main Avenue and savor the view of the mountains and feel the heritage still alive in the historic buildings.
 With more than 300 days of sunshine a year, Durango is a great place to visit year-round.It's all here waiting for you!
 Enjoy your visit to this beautiful town.

-There is no shortage of things to do, unique events, shopping, and amazing food, and more in Durango during the winter months.
-Winter is a wondrous time in Southwest Colorado!EXPLORE
+There is no shortage of activities, unique events and attractions, shopping, and amazing food, and more in Durango during springtime.
+Things are starting to warm up in Durango!EXPLORE

 We look forward to your visit.
 We have created a visitor resource page so that you know what to expect when visiting, what is open and how our community is staying safe and healthy.
 We want you to have a memorable experience at your next visit to our community.GET THE RUNDOWN